DeSociologue/Sociology-of-Emotions-Reading-List/README.md

 - von Scheve, Christian, and Mikko Salmella, eds. [_Collective Emotions: Perspectives from Psychology, Philosophy, and Sociology_](https://github.com/DeSociologue/Sociology-of-Emotions-Reading-List/raw/master/05%20emotions%20and%20social%20movement/Collective%20Emotions-%20Perspectives%20from%20psychology%2C%20philosophy%2C%20and%20sociology.pdf).
 Oxford University Press, 2014.

 - Flam, Helena, and Debra King. [_Emotions and Social Movements_](https://github.com/DeSociologue/Sociology-of-Emotions-Reading-List/raw/master/05%20emotions%20and%20social%20movement/Emotions%20and%20social%20movements.pdf).
 Routledge, 2005.

+- Jasper, James M. "Emotions and Social Movements: Twenty Years of Theory and Research." _Annual Review of Sociology_ 37 (2011): 285-303.

 - Goodwin, Jeff. "[The Libidinal Constitution of a High-Risk Social Movement: Affectual Ties and Solidarity in the Huk Rebellion, 1946 to 1954](https://github.com/DeSociologue/Sociology-of-Emotions-Reading-List/raw/master/05%20emotions%20and%20social%20movement/The%20libidinal%20constitution%20of%20a%20high-risk%20social%20movement-%20Affectual%20ties%20and%20solidarity%20in%20the%20Huk%20rebellion%2C%201946%20to%201954.pdf)," _American Sociological Review_ (1997): 53-69.